mongodb/docs-realm/tutorial/README.md

 npm install -g mongodb-realm-cli
 ```

+### 2. Create an Atlas cluster with MongoDB 4.4+

-To have a backend for your task tracker app, you will need a MongoDB Atlas
+To have a backend for your Task Tracker app, you will need a MongoDB Atlas
 cluster with MongoDB 4.4 or higher.
 To create an Atlas account, project, and cluster, visit the [Atlas
 UI](https://cloud.mongodb.com/?tck=docs_realm).

 > ⚠️ Sync requires MongoDB 4.4 or above.
 Be sure to select at least MongoDB
 > version 4.4 when building your cluster!

+### 3. Create an API Key and authenticate the CLI

 To authenticate with the `realm-cli`, you must create an API key with **Project
 Owner** permissions for your project in the **Project Access Manager** view.